fhcwcsy/qc_practice/script_exp.md

 In this file, I share some tips to avoid errors while running qiskit in a `*.py` file.
 My environment is Ubuntu 19.10 running Anaconda, but I believe this can be done on other OS as well.
+My scripts can be found in this [repo](https://github.com/fhcwcsy/quantum_computing_practice).
 If you still encounter problems after following this, feel free to tell me the error messages and I'll try to help.

 1. Copy your API token from your [IBM-Q Experience account page](https://quantum-computing.ibm.com/account).